OF LAKE FOREST

 In cases of separated, divorced, or never-married families, both natural parents must complete and submit separate financial aid applications and supporting tax documents.
 A letter explaining any unusual family circumstances or expenses which may affect ability to pay for the student’s education should be sent to MSLF’s Executive Director.

 A final offer for financial aid will be provided only after a complete application and all supporting documents have been submitted.
+Enrollment will not be offered until application for admission, application fee, AND completed financial aid application are received.
 It is important to note that an offer of enrollment to MSLF does not guarantee a financial aid award.